-At the end of 2021, Monex USA had 43 employees at its headquarters in Washington, D.C., 6 employees at its New York office, and 5 employees at the Los Angeles office.
+At the end of 2022, Monex USA had 57 employees at its headquarters in Washington, D.C., 14 employees at its New York office, 19 employees at the Los Angeles office, and 5 employees who work remotely.

-In 2021, internal figures show an increase of 103% in net income compared to 2020.
+In 2022, internal figures show an increase of 50% in net income compared to 2021.

-It is worth mentioning that, in 2021, Bloomberg once again designated Monex USA as the "Top Currency Forecaster" for the G10 currencies, ahead of most of Wall Street market-analysis powerhouses.
+It is worth mentioning that, in 2022, Bloomberg once again designated Monex USA as the "Top Currency Forecaster" for the Mexican peso, ahead of most of Wall Street market-analysis powerhouses.
 The strength of Monex USA's market view consolidates its position and credibility in the US market.